charliecalvert/CloudNotes/Assignments/React/RestTests.md

 # Rest Tests

-This assignment is built on top of the [RestBasics] assignments.
+This assignment is built on top of the [RestBasics][rb] assignments.
+You should be working in a branch called **Week03-RestTest**.

 I'm assuming that you are working in a folder called **Week02-RestBasics** and that has both a **client** and **server** folder in it.
 If there is any doubt about the primary folder name, be sure to specify it when you turn in the assignment.

-Install
+## Install

-Some notes on testing react
+Navigate to the root of the **client** project and install some NPM packages:

 ```
 npm install --save-dev enzyme enzyme-adapter-react-16